DavidJCobb/DovahKit/TODO/Sustain Phase 1/form data.md

   To that end, we should do two things.
 First: We should extend the use info system to be able to track discarded-during-load uses.
 Then, we should have a non-member `discard_during_load` function similar to the non-member `clear` function proposed above, which we can invoke on managed structs during the load process.
 Finally, the save process should wipe all discarded-during-load use info on a form after the form is saved.

   * See also: [use info builders.md](./use%20info%20builders.md)
+* Form classes can offer a "friendly delete override;" we use this for `REFR` to offer the "bury and disable" hack that xEdit uses.
+This functionality should be renamed from `friendly_delete_override` to `on_flagged_as_deleted`.